Bleuje/Bleuje/README.md

 ### Hi there 👋

-I like creative coding and am mostly known on social media for animated gifs made with Processing.
+I like creative coding and have mainly made animated gifs with Processing since 2017.

 Here are some examples Procecssing source codes for some gifs, from most recommended to less recommended :